natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 ## Some findings

 Here is a static dashboard showing the top factors that affected the quality of fishing trips on Lake Superior.
 Read the notebooks for a full analysis and many more graphs!
+If the image is rendering a bit small for you, [here](https://github.com/natelac/Great-Lakes-Fishing-Data-and-Analysis/blob/main/Overview_light.png) is a bigger version

 [![](https://github.com/natelac/Great-Lakes-Fishing-Data-and-Analysis/blob/main/Overview_light.png)]()